 and more challenging, use the mirrors, but draw on paper using blind

 contour methods.
 I expect to get great results with about ten

 practice pieces, but only keeping the best one or two based on choices

 by the artists themselves.
 To make it more direct and expressive, just use the scissors and paper and no drawing tools.
 Cut while looking in the mirror most of the time and only glancing at the paper.
 Only use color as the background sheet - otherwise, use white, black and gray tones.
 Since drawings done on a mirror are smaller than life size, make the cut paper larger than life size.
-Students

-back for possible inclusion in the collage. ---back to top Include the printed-paper text portion of a newspaper in place of a gray tone
+- VARIATION Include the printed-paper text portion of a newspaper in place of a gray tone

 portion of the collage.
 What happens when they orient it upside down or sideways?
 How many times should texture-tone be repeated in different shapes to make the eye move around the composition?
 The rotation of the text

 orientation may be similar or different in each instance.
 What happens when they include

 torn paper in place of cut paper in a portion of the collage?
 What if some

 shapes are cut, others torn, and others both cut and